Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.0.0 - -m|--myvmware option now works.
+You can download packages not just
+	view missing packages!
+Some things may still need tweaking, however.
+	Email issues to elh at astroarch dot com.

 2.5.2 - Fix to --dlg for single file downloads.
 Local was missing

 2.5.1 - Protection for -W option